North Korea: China, Russia in first post-pandemic visits

 China and Russia are both long time allies of North Korea.

 Beijing had sent troops in the fall of 1950 to support North Korea in the war against South Korea.
-Before its collapse, the Soviet Union had also supported North Korea in the war.

-Moscow, which like Pyongyang holds a strong dislike for the US, is a natural ally for North Korea.
+The Soviet Union had also supported North Korea in the war before the USSR collapsed in 1991.
+Since then, Russia has remained a natural ally for North Korea because of their mutual dislike for the US.
 The US has, in fact, accused North Korea of providing military aid to Russia in the war in Ukraine, a claim that both Pyongyang and Moscow deny.

 The invitation also comes on the backdrop of rising geopolitical tensions between the US and Russia over the Ukraine war.
 Ties between Beijing and Washington are also frayed because of Taiwan.